 Lights ensure the safety of pedestrians by projecting safety lines on the floor.
 Those lines (displayed in a chosen color) inform all employees nearby about the moving load.
 When used by the crane operator they help the operator position the crane precisely.

 The installation process of all lamps is equally straightforward.
 All you need to do is mount the lamp directly on the crane.
 The included adjustable mounting bracket up and down, makes it easy to position the lamp precisely where you want it.

 Discover their main benefits:

--Versatility: the lamp is available in two colors (red, blue) and can be used both indoor and outdoor.
-Thanks to that it’s easy to adjust it to your company requirements.
+-Versatility: the lamp is available in two colors (red, and blue) and can be used both indoors and outdoor.
+Thanks to that it’s easy to adjust it to your company’s requirements.

 -Convenience: the use of lamps makes the work of crane operators much easier and safer and provides them higher control over the load.